 Just as brakes empower cars to accelerate while maintaining safety, compliance enables organizations to surge ahead while adhering to ethical and legal standards.

-This nexus between brakes and compliance mirrors the principles of cybernetics—a field that studies control systems and communication in machines and living organisms.
+This intersection between brakes and compliance mirrors the principles of cybernetics—a field that studies control systems and communication in machines and living organisms.

 External Regulation requires Internal Compliance